UBC-MDS/programming-in-python-for-data-science/slides/module1_05.md

 Now the index has been set as the name of the cereal (we will talk about how to do this later)

 Let's talk about `Almond Delight`.
-It's index name is "Almond Delight" but it's index position is 4th.
+It's index labels is "Almond Delight" but it's index position is 4th.
 If you just double counted and started screaming "5!" at the screen that's ok.
 In the Python language we start counting at position 0 (then 1, 2, 3, and 4 for Almond Delight).
 So it's important that we relearn counting from childhood to include 0.